SkillsFundingAgency/dfc-app-jobprofile-overview/README.md

 # Digital First Careers - Job Profiles Overview

-This project provides a Job Profiles Overview for use in the Job Profiles app, which is a part of the Composite UI (Shell application) to dynamically output markup from Career Path and Progression data sources.
+This project provides a Job Profiles Overview for use in the Job Profiles app, which is a part of the Composite UI (Shell application) to dynamically output markup from job profile overview sources.

 Details of the Job Profiles application may be found here https://github.com/SkillsFundingAgency/dfc-app-jobprofiles